 - ½ cup extra virgin olive oil*

-- 4 tsp lemon juice, or to taste
+- 4 teaspoon lemon juice, or to taste

-- 2 tbsp freshly grated parmesan cheese, preferably parmigiana reggiano (4 tbsp if grated with microplane)*, plus more for serving
+- 2 tablespoon freshly grated parmesan cheese, preferably parmigiana reggiano (4 tablespoon if grated with microplane)*, plus more for serving

 - Kosher salt